Skip to main content

 For dental practices, this means that using a US-based dental AI receptionist, including competitors that advertise HIPAA compliance, should be evaluated against Canadian privacy obligations before launch.
 The risk is not theoretical: privacy commissioners have investigated cross-border handling of personal health information.

-Aida's onboarding includes a data-flow review, minimum necessary data collection, role-based access, encryption, retention planning, and a data processing agreement.
+Aida's onboarding includes a data-flow review, minimum necessary data collection, access review, encryption scope where applicable, retention planning, and vendor agreement planning.
 The goal is simple: make the workflow useful without creating a privacy mess for the practice.

 PHIPA-aware implementation questions answered.